USAG Rheinland-Pfalz intern shares passion for educating customers on occupational safety, health

-Michael Kah, an intern with the Safety and Occupational Health Division at U.S. Army Garrison Rheinland-Pfalz in Kaiserslautern, Germany, has worked with the U.S. Army for over 20 years.
-When he heard about the opportunity to become a host nation occupational safety and health specialist at USAG Rheinland-Pfalz, he didn’t hesitate.
+KAISERSLAUTERN, Germany – When Michael Kah heard about the opportunity to become a host nation occupational safety and health specialist at U.S. Army Garrison Rheinland-Pfalz, he didn’t hesitate.

+Currently an intern with the Safety and Occupational Health (SOH) Division, Kah has worked with the U.S. Army for over 20 years.

+“I began my career in 2002 with the 6981st Civilian Support Group, 2nd Signal Brigade, in Mannheim, Germany, as a telecommunication lines installer and later installer foreman,” Kah said.
+“Next, I became a technical supply technician in the Supply Section, got promoted to technical supply chief, and finally took over the lead as chief S4, with the additional responsibilities for the procurement of all installation material for customer projects.”

 |Date Taken: